dsnowb/cookie-stand/README.md

-# cookie-stand
+# Cookie Stand Site
-Code Fellows 201, Week 2
+## CF201 Week 2
+This is a site about Salmon Cookies.
+More README to follow....?